You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 Keep an eye out for the basic requirements if you’re booking a hotel room: you might want to check there’s a lift and disabled bathroom access.
 And think about booking an adjoining family room, so you can look in on your loved one to check they’re okay at night.

 By renting a holiday home, your family may find it easier to relax and enjoy the break at their own pace.
 You’ll have communal living areas, and can rest easy that if your loved one wants to stay home, they’ll be comfortable and secure.
-Just make sure you know the floor plan beforehand so that there are no accessibility issues – a ground-floor bedroom with an ensuite might, for example, be a good idea.
+Just make sure you know the floor plan beforehand so that there are no accessibility issues – a ground-floor bedroom with an ensuite might, for example, be a good idea as would investing in travel-appropriate mobility aids.

 And if dry land isn’t really your thing, the Canal and River Trust provides information on accessible boating trips for people with disabilities and mobility impairments.
 That means you can explore the UK’s canals and riverways at a slow chug, enjoying a cup of tea on deck together while the kids run off their energy along the towpath.